ConsultingMD/CbrcStatsAndValidation/README.md

-# CbrcStatsAndValidation
+# RedshiftBronzeStatsAndValidation
-Sql queries to be run to obtain stats and validation for the cbrc raw data
+Sql queries to be run within jupyter notebooks to obtain stats and validation for bronze datasets

 ## Dependencies
 In order to run this notebook you must create a dot credentials file in your home path named ".redshift_creds.ini".